Mauvais Sang: Plot

 In the Paris of the not-too-distant future, a mysterious sexually transmitted disease called STBO is killing people who have sex without emotional involvement.
 A serum has been developed, but it is locked away out of the reach of those who need it.
 An American woman blackmails two aging crooks, Marc and Hans, into stealing it from a pharmaceutical company's offices.
 Marc recruits Alex, a rebellious teenager whose father worked for him before his death.
 Alex has a girlfriend, Lise, but falls for Marc's lover, Anna.

 Production

-Julie Delpy has said she came out of filming this movie traumatized: "It was a very difficult shoot.
+Julie Delpy has said she came out of filming traumatized: "It was a very difficult shoot.
 I had a motorcycle accident.
 In order to make the insurance work, I wasn't taken to the doctor right away.
 As a result, my leg became gangrenous—one more day and it was amputation.
 Moreover Leos Carax was not easy.
 The actress was not easy either."

 Christian Faure was the assistant director of the movie.

 The soundtrack includes music by Sergei Prokofiev, Benjamin Britten, and David Bowie.